xianlinbox/React-Native-Starter-Kit/README.md

 ## Progress
-Initially the boilerplate will support iOS only.
+Initially the boilerplate will support iOS & Android.

 - [x] Unit Testing setup with ava, enzyme
 - [x] Code coverage with nyc